w3c/webextensions/proposals/async-listener-registration.md

    * Transitions the service worker out of the initialization phase, replaces
    * the previous run's persisted listeners with the newly registered ones,
    * and flushes the event queue.
+   *
+   * This method is only available to the background script context.
    */
   export function markInitializationComplete(): void;
 }